-Every small business consider their employees as extended family members, and it’s a norm to assist them especially when they’re facing a financial hardship.
+Every small business considers its employees as extended family members, and it’s a norm to assist them especially when they’re facing financial hardship.
 As a business owner, only you can decide either it’s sensible to offer loans to your employees.

 Before making a decision, evaluate how it will affect your business, your employees, and the entire workplace.
 Have you ever offered a loan to your employees?
 What was your experience with them?
 Share your experience in the comments below.